 This recipe was first published on 11/16/2020.

 Stuffing can be tricky, it can turn out too soggy or too dry.
 Using just the right amount of broth is what can make or break it.
+I think this recipe turns out perfect every time.

 For dessert, serve this pumpkin swirl cheesecake.